Householder orthogonalization with a non-standard inner product: Introduction

 The factorization~\eqref{eq:thin-QR} is known as a \emph{thin QR factorization}~\cite{GV2013} or a \emph{reduced QR factorization}~\cite{TB1997} of the matrix \(X\).
 Condition~\eqref{eq:B-orth} means that the columns of \(Q\) form an orthonormal basis of \(\Span(Q)\) in the non-standard inner product \(\innerp{u,v}_B=v\herm Bu\) induced by \(B\), where the superscript~\(\cdot\herm\) stands for the conjugate transpose of a matrix.
 Throughout this paper we call \(\innerp{\cdot,\cdot}_B\) the \emph{\(B\)-inner product}, and use QR factorization for short to refer to the thin QR factorization~\eqref{eq:thin-QR}.

-The factorization~\eqref{eq:thin-QR} have applications in various numerical algorithms, e.g., in solving weighted linear least squares problems~\cite{Bjoerck1996,HV1997,Reid2000}, as well as in (block) Krylov subspace methods for solving Hermitian--definite generalized eigenvalue problems \(Ax=Bx\lambda\) or product eigenvalue problems \(ABx=x\lambda\)~\cite{DSYG2018,Saad2011,VBSGY2017}.
-In the context of Krylov subspace eigensolvers, sometimes orthogonalization needs to be performed many times---once in each iteration.
+The QR factorization~\eqref{eq:thin-QR} have applications in various numerical algorithms.
+One application arises from the generalized linear least squares problem

+where \(\lVert v\rVert_B=\innerp{v,v}_B^{1/2}\) denotes the \emph{\(B\)-norm}.
+The solution of~\eqref{eq:GLS} can be extracted by computing the QR factorization of \(A\)~\cite{Bjoerck1996,HV1997,Reid2000}.
+Many iterative linear solvers, e.g., the conjugate gradient (CG) method and the preconditioned (generalized) minimal residual (GMRES/MINRES) method, also perform orthogonalization in a non-standard inner product~\cite{GV2013,Saad2003}, albeit implicitly.
+When solving Hermitian--definite generalized eigenvalue problems \(Ax=Bx\lambda\) or product eigenvalue problems \(ABx=x\lambda\) using Krylov subspace methods, where \(B\) is positive definite, orthogonalization with the \(B\)-inner product is often required many times---once in each iteration~\cite{DSYG2018,HL2006,Saad2011,VBSGY2017}.

 When \(B=I_k\), there are mainly two classes of algorithms for orthogonalization.
-One class of algorithms are row-wise approaches, including Householder-QR~\cite{Householder1958}, Givens-QR~\cite{Givens1958}, and their variants~(e.g., TSQR~\cite{DGHL2012}).
-These algorithms eliminate the lower triangular part of \(X\) by applying a sequence of orthogonal transformations and eventually transform \(X\) to an upper triangular matrix \(R\).
-The orthogonal transformations are then assembled to form the matrix \(Q\).
-The other class of algorithms are column-wise approaches, that perform appropriate linear combinations of the columns of \(X\) to find an orthonormal basis of \(\Span(X)\).
-Classical and modified Gram--Schmidt processes~\cite{Bjoerck1994,LBG2013} are typical column-wise approaches.
+One class of algorithms, including Householder-QR~\cite{Householder1958}, Givens-QR~\cite{Givens1958}, and their variants~(e.g., TSQR~\cite{DGHL2012}), performs orthogonalization by applying row transformation to the input.
+We shall call these algorithms \emph{row-wise} algorithms.
+Row-wise algorithms eliminate the lower triangular part of~\(X\) by applying a sequence of unitary operators from the left and eventually transform \(X\) to an upper triangular matrix \(R\).
+The unitary operators are then assembled to form the matrix \(Q\).
+The other class of algorithms performs appropriate linear combinations of the columns of \(X\) to find an orthonormal basis of \(\Span(X)\).
+We shall call this class of algorithms \emph{column-wise} algorithms.
+Classical Gram--Schmidt (CGS) and modified Gram--Schmidt (MGS) processes~\cite{Bjoerck1994,LBG2013} are typical column-wise algorithms.
 Another frequently used column-wise algorithm is the Cholesky-QR algorithm~\cite{FKNYY2020,YNYF2016}, which first computes the Cholesky factor \(R\) of the positive definite matrix \(X\herm X\) and then solve a triangular system to obtain \(Q=XR^{-1}\).
-When only an orthonormal basis of \(\Span(X)\) is of interest, the Cholesky factorization of \(X\herm X\) can be replaced by the spectral decomposition, leading to the SVQB algorithm~\cite{SW2002}.
+When only an orthonormal basis of \(\Span(X)\) is of interest, the Cholesky factorization of \(X\herm X\) can be replaced by the spectral decomposition (after proper scaling), leading to the SVQB algorithm~\cite{SW2002}.